-Are you looking to combine a unique an extremely exotic cultural experience with a challenging physical conquest?
-If so, the Puncak Jaya or Carstensz Pyramid may be perfect for you.
+Are you looking for a serious physical conquest?
+If so, climbing Puncak Jaya or Carstensz Pyramid, one of the World's 7 Summits, may be perfect for you.

-Read on to find out about an overview of the Puncak Jaya, for several route options and a typical itinerary, the best time to visit, how to get there and how to prepare for your climb.
+Read on for my guide on the Puncak Jaya climb, including route options and a typical itinerary, the best time to visit, how to get there and how to prepare for your climb.

 Climbing Puncak Jaya